Using IPA fonts with Mac OS X: The Comprehensive Guide

 - Another free online IPA keyboard solution for Mac, PC and Linux

-Categories: computers and software - conventional linguistics - phonetics and phonology - mac os x - the international phonetic alphabet -
+Categories: computers and software - general linguistics - phonetics and phonology - mac os x - the international phonetic alphabet -